aleksibovellan/AI-2048-game/README.md

 No external packages are required.
 Ensure you have **Python 3** installed on your system.

 Optional: if you want to use 'numba' for GPU performance benefits on CUDA, type: pip install numba

 ---

-## Main Usage

-To run the AI-powered 2048 game simulation, simply execute the main script:

-python3 2048_ai.py

-The script will automatically start simulating the game using the AI.
-It will display the game board after each move and provide a summary of the results at the end.

----